Lipen/discrete-math-course/docs/src/course/overview.md

 | Final Exam | 1 | 20 | 20 |
 | **Total** | | | **100** |

-**Important**: You must complete all homework and pass both Theoretical Minimums to receive a passing grade, regardless of total points.
+> **⚠️ Important**: You must complete all homework and pass both Theoretical Minimums to receive a passing grade, regardless of total points.

-## Key Success Factors
+## 🎓 Key Success Factors

-- **Attend all lectures** - material builds cumulatively
+- **Attend all lectures** - Material builds cumulatively
-- **Start homework early** - give yourself time to think
+- **Start homework early** - Give yourself time to think and iterate
-- **Form study groups** - explain concepts to each other
+- **Form study groups** - Explain concepts to each other
-- **Practice regularly** - mathematical skill develops through repetition
+- **Practice regularly** - Mathematical skill develops through repetition
-- **Ask questions** - use office hours and Telegram
+- **Ask questions** - Use mentors and Telegram group actively